awsdocs/aws-codedeploy-user-guide/doc_source/deployments.md

   For more information about blue/green deployments, see [Overview of a Blue/Green Deployment](welcome.md#welcome-deployment-overview-blue-green)\.

-For information about automatically deploying from Amazon S3, see [Automatically Deploy from Amazon S3 Using AWS CodeDeploy](http://aws.amazon.com/blogs/devops/automatically-deploy-from-amazon-s3-using-aws-codedeploy/)\.
+For information about automatically deploying from Amazon S3, see [Automatically Deploy from Amazon S3 Using CodeDeploy](http://aws.amazon.com/blogs/devops/automatically-deploy-from-amazon-s3-using-aws-codedeploy/)\.

 **Topics**
 + [Create a Deployment](deployments-create.md)